-The Affirmative Action Officer, in conjunction with the College's human resources office, is responsible for reviewing all pending layoffs with the College's Cabinet to determine their effect on the College's affirmative action goals and timetables.
+The Human Resource Office is responsible for reviewing all pending layoffs to determine their effects on the college affirmative action goals and timetables.

-If it is determined that there is a disparate impact on protected groups or veterans, the College will document the reasons why the layoff is occurring, such as positions targeted for layoff, applicable personnel policies or collective bargaining agreement provisions, or other relevant reasons.
-The College will determine if other alternatives are available to minimize the disparate impact on protected groups and veterans.
+If it is determined there is a disparate impact on protected groups or veterans, the college will document the reasons why the layoff is occurring, such as positions targeted for layoff, applicable personnel policies or collective bargaining agreement provisions, or other relevant reasons.
+The college will determine if other alternatives are available to minimize the disparate impact on protected groups and veterans.